-Headshot is a head and shoulder close-up capture.
-In some cases a slightly wider approach can be utilized to allow for cropping and more flexible usage of the image.
+A headshot is a head and shoulder close-up capture.
+In some cases, a slightly wider approach can be utilized to allow for cropping and more flexible usage of the image.

-Studio headshots – background is white, black or variations of gray.
+Studio headshots – background is white, black or variations of grey.
 Location headshots – background is blurred, out of focus, as it is not of importance.

 Photographing a headshot is about facial recognition, Corporate headshots for interview attenders and Actors headshots for casting.